Skip to content

 )

-return conn.rowcount
+return self._perfdb.conn.rowcount

-get(transaction_header_ids=None, document_ids=None, filter_type='and', output_type='pl.DataFrame')
+get(transaction_header_ids=None, document_ids=None, filter_type='and', retrieve_binary_data=False, output_type='pl.DataFrame')

 Gets all inventory transaction header document links and their attributes.